keithalewis/papers/probability.md

 ## Partition

-A _partition_ of a set is a collection of pairwise disjoint subsets who's union is the entire set.
+A _partition_ of a set is a collection of pairwise disjoint subsets whos union is the entire set.

 Exercise.
 If an algebra is finite its atoms are a partition.